Tom Metzger: Oregon civil trial

-The group was eventually bankrupted as the result of a civil lawsuit centered on its involvement in the 1988 murder of Mulugeta Seraw, an Ethiopian man who had moved to the United States to attend college.
+The group was eventually bankrupted as the result of a civil lawsuit centered on its involvement in the 1988 murder of Mulugeta Seraw, an Ethiopian man who had moved to the United States to attend a community college.
 In 1988, white power skinheads affiliated with WAR were convicted of killing Seraw and sent to prison.
-Kenneth Mieske said he and the two others killed Seraw "because of his race."
-Metzger declared that they did a "civic duty" by killing Seraw.
+Kenneth Mieske said he and the two others killed Mulugeta "because of his race."
+Metzger declared that they did a "civic duty" by killing Mulugeta.
 Morris Dees and the Southern Poverty Law Center filed a civil suit against him, arguing that WAR influenced Seraw's killers by encouraging their group East Side White Pride to commit violence.

 Metzger's trial was held in October 1990.
 His decision to represent himself became the source of considerable civic derision through the legal incompetence which he displayed—never more so than when he accepted an option for a new trial judge during the initial stages of the trial in place of the interim appointed judge who he thought was Jewish; only after he had made his decision did he discover that the new judge, Ancer L. Haggerty, was African American.

 At the trial, WAR national vice president Dave Mazzella testified about how the Metzgers instructed WAR members to commit violence against minorities.
 Tom and his son John Metzger were found civilly liable under the doctrine of vicarious liability, in which one can be liable for a tort committed by a subordinate or another person who is taking instructions.
 The jury returned the largest civil verdict in Oregon history at the time—$12.5 million—against Metzger and WAR.
-The Metzgers' house was seized, and most of WAR's profits go to paying off the judgment.
+The Metzgers' house was seized, and most of WAR's profits went to paying off the judgment.